-All actions in Goal 5 were fully implemented in 21-22.
-There were no substantive differences in planned actions and actual implementation.
+All actions in Goal 5 were implemented as planned.
+There were no substantive differences.

 An explanation of material differences between Budgeted Expenditures and Estimated Actual Expenditures and/or Planned Percentages of Improved Services and Estimated Actual Percentages of Improved Services.